Re-framing the classification of ideals in noncommutative tensor-triangular geometry: Introduction

 \begin{customthm}{C}[\Cref{thm:classifyingsupportdatumforclosedsupport}] Let $\catK$ be an essentially small monoidal-triangulated category which is principally closed and has compact detection, and let $(X, \sigma)$ be a weak support datum (in the sense of \cite{NVY22}) for $\catK$. \begin{enumerate} \item If $(X,\sigma)$ is injective and realizing, then $(X,\sigma)$ is a classifying support datum, hence $(X,\sigma) \cong (\Spc(\catK),\supp)$. \item Assume $\catK = \catT^c$ for a rigidly-compactly-generated monoidal-triangulated category $\catT$ and that $(X,\sigma)$ is an extended weak support datum for $\catT$.
 If $(X,\sigma)$ is \textit{faithful} and realizing, then $(X,\sigma) \cong (\Spc(\catK), \supp)$. \end{enumerate} In either case, if $(X,\sigma)$ is Noetherian-realizing, then $\Spc(\catK)$ is Noetherian.

-\end{customthm} Finally, we work out some small examples in \Cref{sec:ex}, considering centrally generated categories and well-behaved crossed product categories.
+\end{customthm} Finally, we work out examples in \Cref{sec:ex}, considering centrally generated categories and well-behaved crossed product categories, and answer a question posed by Negron--Pevtsova \cite[Question 11.1]{NP23} regarding the classification of \textit{one-sided} thick $\otimes$-ideals for stable module categories of coordinate algebras of finite group schemes via cohomological support.

-To establish our results, our main mantra (for which we claim no originality) is that support theory and Balmer's classification result in tensor-triangular geometry is a direct translation of Stone duality.
+To establish our results, our main mantra (for which we claim no originality) is that support theory and Balmer's classification result in tensor-triangular geometry can be re-framed in terms of Stone duality.
 Therefore, understanding when these hold in the noncommutative setting really necessitates us to understand the lattice theory underpinning $\otimes$-ideals.
-Our observation that $T_s(\catK)$ is in fact a spatial frame then allows us to exploit the machinery of Stone duality.
-In fact, Krause laid out much of the groundwork for coherent frames \cite{Kra24}, our main improvement is expanding the framework to spatial frames.
-For a spatial frame, its universal support is its space of points \Cref{prop:spatial_support}, which in turn is the unique classifying support datum.
-For a coherent frame (such as the lattice of radical thick $\otimes$-ideals of a tensor-triangulated category), one can rephrase the support theories in terms of support of its sublattice of compact elements.
+Our observation that $T_s(\catK)$ is, in fact, a spatial frame is what allows us to exploit the full machinery of Stone duality.
+In fact, Krause laid out much of the groundwork for support data for coherent frames in \cite{Kra24}, we expand this framework to arbitrary frames in \Cref{sec:support}.
+For a frame, its universal support is its space of points, which in turn is classifying if and only if the frame is spatial (see \Cref{prop:spatial_support}).
+For a coherent frame (such as the lattice of radical thick $\otimes$-ideals of a tensor-triangulated category), one can rephrase the support theories in terms of support of its sublattice of compact elements, recovering the framework laid out in \cite{Kra24}.
 To finish, we give a table translating the various lattice- and support-theoretic properties.